Itinerant quantum critical point with frustration and non-Fermi-liquid: Discussions

-\paragraph*{Discussions} In this Letter, we examine the QCP with itinerant fermions.
+In this paper, we examine the QCP with itinerant fermions.
 For order parameters with a finite wavevector, we find that the low energy scaling behavior agrees with the Hertz-Millis-Moriya theory, and the fermion contributions becomes irrelevant at high energy.
+We have also provide an upper bound of the possible anomalous dimension predicted for this QCP beyond the Hertz-Millis-Moriya setting.

 Although the linear $T$ behavior that we observed is consistent with the RG theory of Millis~\cite{Millis1993}, it is worthwhile to emphasize that in the Hertz-Millis-Moriya theory, this linear $T$ contribution is predicted for extremely low temperature limit, $\ln[\ln(1/T)] \gg 1$.
 As pointed out in Ref.~\cite{Sachdev2006}, this assumption is essentially impossible to satisfy in practice and our simulations cannot access such an extremely low-$T$ limit either.
 Instead, our results indicate that the linear $T$ behavior near such a QCP survives to much higher temperature beyond $\ln[\ln(1/T)] \gg 1$.
 Such a stable linear $T$ behavior (at higher $T$) is consistent with the model analyzed in Ref.~\cite{Sachdev2006},which also contains a linear $T$ correction but with a different logarithmic correction.
 In principle, one can differentiate the linear $T$ correction in Ref.~\cite{Sachdev2006} with that in the Hertz-Millis-Moriya theory by examining the sub-leading logarithmic corrections.
 However, such a delicate analysis is highly challenging for numerical studies and we leave it for future investigations.